brandonmcconnell/brandonmcconnell/README.md

 Many acceptances and rejections, and I wanted to highlight those I proposed as some of you gave been asking me about them

 Hopefully, this means better spec&#39;ing for an Interop 2024 proposal 🥳](https://twitter.com/branmcconnell/status/1620843537251328000)
-- [branmcconnell: I&#39;ve tested on multiple devices, browsers, and networks, and my mother even checked at her home.
-Looks like sometimes it loads and others not.

-According to , it&#39;s down for everyone](https://twitter.com/branmcconnell/status/1617609552056438784)
 <!-- TWITTER:END -->

 <h3 align="left">Connect with me</h3>